-Asparagus BearnaiseJump to Recipe
+Roast Asparagus with BearnaiseJump to Recipe

 Someone can disagree with me if they so choose, but I’m fairly certain that French sauces are the most intimidating thing in the cooking universe.
 They sound complicated.
 They look difficult.
 They taste delicious and therefore must be difficult.
+This Asparagus with Bearnaise Sauce is a classic example.
+Simple ingredients, but incredible flavors.

 Spicy Roasted asparagus covered with a classic homemade French Bearnaise sauce.
 This is the perfect spring side dish!